-Plan to visit the other islands of Hawaii – Kauai, known as The Garden Isle is dramatically beautiful, a helicopter ride is a must-do here.
+Plan to visit the other islands of Hawaii – You probably going to fly into Honalulu, here is a great 7 Oahu day itinerary.
+Kauai, known as The Garden Isle is dramatically beautiful, a helicopter ride is a must-do here.
+See here for other things to do in Kauai that most people miss.
 From green sand beaches to black sand beaches, Maui beaches are amazing.
 You can visit Haleakala National Park and go on a road trip and drive along the jaw-droppingly scenic Road to Hana.
-Don’t miss luaus here, see this list of the best Luaus in Maui.
+We have Don’t miss luaus here, see this list of the best Luaus in Maui.

 On the way to a luau

 How to get to the Big Island of Hawaii

 We flew from Dallas to Los Angeles (DFW to LAX) and from there we flew on Hawaiian Airlines to Big Island.
 You can either fly into Kona International Airport (KOA) or Hilo International Airport (ITO) depending on where you are staying.